Ternogon/WebHDFS-Commander/README.md

 Example check out on `cd` command.
 All is the same.

 WARN!
-LOCAL and HDFS paths is global variable.
+LOCAL and HDFS paths are global variables.
 For perfect working after changing directories (HDFS or LOCAL) type LS or LLS commands for checking out paths to correct values.

 # Hadoop